cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 # Description

-The `MetOffice` agent is an input and output agent which queries data from the MetOffice API, also known as [DataPoint], and instantiates it according to the [OntoEMS] ontology in the [TheWorldAvatar] knowledge graph.
+The `MetOffice` agent is an input (and output) agent which queries data from the MetOffice API, also known as [DataPoint], and instantiates it according to the [OntoEMS] ontology in the [TheWorldAvatar] knowledge graph.

-# Installation
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+It is designed to interact with the stack spun up by the stack manager.

+## Setup
+This section specifies the minimum requirement to build the docker image.

 ## Requirements

-- You need Python >3.7 to run the `MetOffice` agent.
-You can install Python by going to the official Python [download page]
+- You need Python >3.7 to run the `MetOffice` agent
-- You also need to install a [Java Runtime Environment version >=8]
+- You also need to install a [Java Runtime Environment version >=11]

 ## 1. Virtual environment setup